-PGE has a Plan to deal with the Year 2000 challenge and believes that it will be able to achieve substantial Year 2000 readiness with respect to the mission critical systems that it controls.
+PGE has a Plan to deal with the Year 2000 challenge and believes that it will be able to achieve substantial Year 2000 readiness with respect to the mission-critical systems that it controls.
 From a forward-looking perspective, the extent and magnitude of the Year 2000 problem as it will affect PGE, both before and for some period after January 1, 2000, are difficult to predict or quantify for a number of reasons.
-Among these are: the difficulty of locating "embedded" chips that may be in a great variety mission-critical hardware used for process or flow control, of environmental, transportation, access, communications and other systems; the difficulty of inventorying, assessing, remediating, verifying and testing Outside Systems; the difficulty in locating all mission-critical software (computer code) internal to PGE that is not Year 2000 compatible, or that may be subject to re-coding errors or sabotage; and the unavailability of certain necessary internal or external resources, including but not limited to trained hardware and software engineers, technicians and other personnel to perform adequate remediation, verification and testing of PGE systems or Outside Systems.
+Among these are: the difficulty of locating "embedded" chips that may be in a great variety of mission-critical hardware used for process or flow control, environmental, transportation, access, communications and other systems; the difficulty of inventorying, assessing, remediating, verifying and testing Outside Systems; and the difficulty in locating all missioncritical software (computer code) internal to PGE that is not Year 2000 compatible, or that may be subject to re-coding errors or sabotage.
 Accordingly, there can be no assurance that all of PGE's systems and all Outside Systems will be adequately remediated so that they are Year 2000 ready by January 1, 2000, or by some earlier date, so as not to create a material disruption to PGE's business.
 If, despite PGE's reasonable efforts under the Plan, there are mission-critical Year 2000-related failures that create substantial disruptions to PGE's business, the adverse impact on PGE's business could be material.
 Additionally, Year 2000 costs are difficult to estimate accurately because of unanticipated vendor delays, technical difficulties, the impact of tests of Outside Systems and similar events.
-Moreover, the estimated costs of implementing the Plan do not take into account the costs, if any, that might be incurred as a result of Year 2000related failures that occur despite PGE's implementation of the Plan.
+Moreover, the estimated costs of implementing the Plan do not take into account the costs, if any, that might be incurred as a result of Year 2000-related failures that occur despite PGE's implementation of the Plan.